PecanProject/betydb-data-access/API/beta_API.md

-For the property values corresponding to table columns, there are at least two cases where the form in which they are represented in the JSON response is slightly different from the form shown by, for example, the psql database client.
+For the property values corresponding to table columns, there are at least two cases where the form in which they are represented in the JSON response is slightly different from the form returned by a direct query of the database using a client such as psql.

 1. timestamps

-The form returned by the API is "YYYY-MM-DDTHH:MM:SS[+|-]HH:MM" where as psql will display a timestamp in the form "YYYY-MM-DD HH:MM:SS.nnnnnn".
-That is, the API separates the date and the time with the character "T" where psql uses a space, and it shows a timezone offset where psql simply returns a time with no offset assumed to be UTC.
-(Also, the API doesn't show fractional seconds.)
+  The form returned by the API is `YYYY-MM-DDTHH:MM:SS[+|-]HH:MM` whereas psql will display a timestamp in the form `YYYY-MM-DD HH:MM:SS.nnnnnn`.
+That is, the API (a) separates the date and the time with the character "T" where psql uses a space, (b) shows a timezone offset where psql simply returns a time with no offset (assumed to be UTC), and (c) does not show fractional seconds.

 2. geometries

   The API displays the sites.geometry column in human-readable form (for example, "POINT (-68.1069 44.8708 265.0)") whereas psql does not.

-#### Content of returned data-XML format
+#### Content of returned data: XML format

 The information content of the data in an XML response is exactly the same as that of a JSON response.
 In general, where JSON has a property name and a